Diabetes Tasmania Privacy Statement

 What is Privacy?

-Diabetes Tasmania is covered by the Privacy Act 1988 (Cth) (‘the Privacy Act’).
-New Privacy laws commenced on 12 March 2014 that introduced new Australian Privacy Principles (‘APPs’).
+Diabetes Tasmania is covered by the Privacy Act 1988 (‘the Privacy Act’) and the Australian Privacy Principles (APPs).
 The APPs set out the way organisations such as Diabetes Tasmania can collect, use, disclose and provide access and correction to personal and sensitive information.

 Diabetes Tasmania and what we do

 Diabetes Tasmania, a member of Diabetes Australia, is a charity delivering high quality diabetes support, education and advocacy for the Tasmanian community.
 Our purpose is to reduce the impact of diabetes and to empower our community to better health.

 Diabetes Tasmania provides services to people living with or at risk of diabetes.
 Our services include education and information support services, advocacy, fundraising and member support.

 Diabetes Tasmania engages volunteers and employees.
 We receive donations, funding and support from members and volunteers, corporations, stakeholder groups and governments.

 Diabetes Tasmania is contracted to deliver a number of State and Commonwealth government funded programs.
 In providing such services, we comply with the relevant state or national privacy principles and any additional contractual obligations.